stephenry/ccm/README.md

 # Remaining work

+- __Protocol Validation__ More extensive validation of the possible
+  protocol transititions is required.

+- __Performance Reporting__ Although somewhat contradictory, although
+  the objective of this work is to model performance, there are few performance metrics extracted from the simulation.
+Due to the limited time, available to work on this project the majority of focus was placed on the simulation model, as this was the more interesting part of the problem.
+Performance counters and the related statistics are fairly trivial to add to the codebase should this be necessary.

+- __Validation and Error Checking__ At present, minimal validation is performed on the JSON project file.
+If this file is malformed, not only will the driver not report this, most likely the simulation will fail.

 # References

 [1]: Sorin, D. J. et. al "A Primer on Memory Consistency and Cache Coherence", Synthesis Lectures on Computer Architecture, Morgan & Claypool Publishers, 2011.